awsdocs/aws-control-tower-guide/doc_source/unmanage-account.md

 1. If you no longer need the account, close it\.
 For information about closing AWS accounts, see [Closing an Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) in the *AWS Billing and Cost Management User Guide*

 **Note**
 An unmanaged account is not closed or deleted\.
 When the account has been unmanaged, the AWS SSO user that you selected when you created the account in Account Factory still has administrative access to the account\.
 If you do not want this user to have administrative access, you must change this setting in AWS SSO by updating the account in Account Factory and changing the AWS SSO user email address for the account\.
-For more information, see [Updating and moving account factory accounts with AWS Service Catalog](updating-account-factory-accounts.md)\.
+For more information, see [Update and move account factory accounts with AWS Service Catalog](updating-account-factory-accounts.md)\.

 You can view an AWS [YouTube video](https://www.youtube.com/playlist?list=PLhr1KZpdzukdS9skEXbY0z67F-wrcpbjm) that explains how to remove and close down an account in AWS Control Tower\.